Fantasy Islands: The Tide has Changed on the Function and Form or Kitchen Islands

 Sinking in

-Over time, homeowners began to notice that they were spending a lot of time working at their kitchen sinks with their backs turned to the rest of the room.
+Over time, homeowners began to notice that they were spending a lot of time working at their sinks with their backs turned to the rest of the room.
 Hargis explains that we spend most of our time in the kitchen preparing to cook, or cleaning up from cooking.

 Hargis says, “By moving the sink to the island, they don’t have to have their backs to the family room anymore—they can socialize and remain a part of the action.
 Plus, sinks take up less room than a cooktop and hood.
 So, when the cooktop moves, the island can become a place where you can have plenty of room to really get something done.”